-If you started an instance from the official CentOS AMI on AWS, you are running kernel 3.1 as of this writing, while you could easily take advantage of improved security features of newer kernels that are already available in a stable release.
-Renowned Linux kernel maintainer Greg Kroah-Hartman released the new Linux Kernel 4.14.15, which includes important fixes for Spectre & Meltdown.
-Here is how to update your Linux kernel from 3.1 to 4.14.15 in place.
+If you launch an instance from the official CentOS or RHEL 7.x AMI on AWS, you will be running kernel 3.1 as of this writing.
+That’s not a good idea.
+You can easily take advantage of improved security features of newer kernels that are already available in a stable release.
+The renowned Linux kernel maintainer Greg Kroah-Hartman released the Linux Kernel 4.14.15, which includes important fixes for Spectre & Meltdown.
+Here is how to update your Linux kernel from 3.1 to 4.16 in place.

 The AWS Command Line Interface (CLI) is a set of tools AWS provides to allow you to administer your AWS cloud infrastructure and other services in the command line on Windows, Mac and Linux.
 Installing them is quick and easy.
 Here is a quick guide to get you started.

 In order to figure out how many days your letsencrypt certificates have left, you could check an online services such as: